 Importing users from HRIS integrations

 If your company uses one of the following HRIS, you can set up an integration to import HRIS employee data to Small Improvements:

 Automatic import from another server

-Small Improvements can also be configured to pull your user data from a remote server.
-This option is off by default, but our support team can enable the option for you.
+Small Improvements can also pull your user data from a remote server.

-Before you start, please ensure that the file generated by the remote server can be downloaded and manually imported into SI.
+Before you start, please ensure that the file generated by the remote server can be downloaded and manually imported into Small Improvements.
 If that works, then enabling the automatic import will be easy.